jaythagod/starter-hugo-portfolio-theme/content/authors/admin/_index.md

 #  url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My interests include Autonomous systems engineering, Goal-oriented mission specification design, Feature-Oriented Software Development and Adaptive systems design all in the context of service robots, automotive and system software design.

 #interests:
 #- Artificial Intelligence